-STAGE 1 Investigating Officer Date allocated the investigation Date investigation completed (within 15 school days to acknowledge) Date complainant notified of outcome If above date exceeds 15 school days brief details of the delay: Brief details of the investigation: Details of decision taken by the Headteacher following the investigation: Details of final outcome: Has the complainant accepted that the complaint is now resolved?
-YES / NO Date accepted as resolved Has the complainant requested a Formal Stage 2 YES / NO Date of request for Stage 2 (this should be received in school within 14 school days of the written notification being sent regarding the outcome of the Stage 1 investigation) Date of acknowledgement of Stage 2 request (within 3 school days) of the request being received in school) Has the chair agreed to use stage 2a (fact find) YES / NO Date fact find completed Has the complainant accepted that the complaint is now resolved?
-YES / NO Date accepted as resolved Has the complainant requested a Formal Stage 2b (panel hearing) YES / NO Date of Stage 2b hearing (within 20 school days of the date of acknowledgement) Date complainant notified of Stage 2b hearing (more than 5 school days prior to the hearing) Details of Governors on the panel: 1 2 3 Name of Chair or Panel Details of panel findings:
+STAGE 1 Investigating Officer.....
+Date allocated the investigation.....
+Date investigation completed (within 15 working days to acknowledge) Date complainant notified of outcome.....
+If above date exceeds 15 working days brief details of the delay: Brief details of the investigation: Details of decision taken by the Principal/Headteacher following the investigation: Details of final outcome: Has the complainant accepted that the complaint is now resolved?
+YES / NO Date accepted as resolved.....
+Has the complainant requested a Formal Stage 2 YES / NO Date of request for Stage 2 (this should be received in school within 14 days of the written notification being sent regarding the outcome of the Stage 1 investigation) Date of acknowledgement of Stage 2 request (within 5 working days) of the request being received in school) Has the chair agreed to use stage 2a (fact find) YES / NO Date fact find completed Has the complainant accepted that the complaint is now resolved?
+YES / NO Date accepted as resolved.....
+Has the complainant requested a Formal Stage 2b (panel hearing) YES / NO Date of Stage 2b hearing (within 20 working days of the date of acknowledgement) Date complainant notified of Stage 2b hearing (more than 5 working days prior to the hearing) Details of Governors on the panel: 1.
+3.....
+Name of Chair or Panel

+Details of panel findings:

-Date panel finding notified in writing (within 5 school days of the date the hearing was
+Date panel finding notified in writing (within 10 working days of the date the hearing was concluded) ;

-concluded)

-Openhalia and anti-field VEO (NO

 Complainant satisfied YES / NO